styleguidist/react-styleguidist/docs/Webpack.md

 Let’s configure Styleguidist with Babel.

-> **Note:** Babel is not required for Styleguidist or React, but likely you’ll want to use it to run your code.
+> **Info:** Babel is not required for Styleguidist or React, but likely you’ll want to use it to run your code.

 First, install the Babel webpack loader: